Cold weather hacks for barn chores and riding!

 - Active complaining about how cold it is.
 Clearly ineffective at bringing warm weather back quickly, but might warm up the face as anger is generated.

 - Keep moving.
 The minute you start to get cold, do a chore that requires more activity.
-Re-stack the hay storage, drag the arena without the tractor and only using a fork, build more shelters by yourself.
+Re-stack the hay storage, drag the arena without the tractor, build more shelters by yourself.

 - Get out of the wind.
 An enclosed tack or feed room is nice to escape to for the less active chores that need to get done.
 Don’t clean tack in the barn aisle, find another set up behind a door.